If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 - Optional: a touch of milk or a coffee sweetener

-As I’ve said before, you can use any brewed coffee you like for this technique.
-I like to use French press coffee as this coffee has a full-bodied coffee taste.
+As I mentioned earlier, you can use any brewed coffee you prefer for this technique.
+I prefer using a French press for coffee, as it has a full-bodied taste.

 Optionally, you can make iced coffee using Nespresso coffee pods.
 You can check out this guide to Nespresso iced coffee if you want to learn more about it.